fbpx

 Authors

-JOYCE CAROL OATES is the author of a number of works of fiction, poetry, and nonfiction.
-She is the editor of New Jersey Noir, Prison Noir, and Cutting Edge: New Stories of Mystery and Crime by Women Writers; and a recipient of the National Book Award, the PEN America Lifetime Achievement Award, the National Humanities Medal, and a World Fantasy Award for Short Fiction.
+JOYCE CAROL OATES is the author of many works of fiction, poetry, and nonfiction.
+She is the editor of New Jersey Noir, Prison Noir, A Darker Shade of Noir: New Stories of Body Horror by Women Writers, and Cutting Edge: New Stories of Mystery and Crime by Women Writers.
+Oates is a recipient of the National Book Award, PEN America’s Lifetime Achievement Award, the National Humanities Medal, and a World Fantasy Award for Short Fiction.
 She lives in Princeton, New Jersey.
-A Darker Shade of Noir: New Stories of Body Horror by Women Writers is her latest work.

 More info »

-GREG JOHNSON has a PhD in English from Emory University and has published three novels and five collections of short stories, including Pagan Babies, I Am Dangerous, and Night Journey, in addition to five books of nonfiction, including Joyce Carol Oates: A Study of Short Fiction and Invisible Writer: A Biography of Joyce Carol Oates.
-He has published essays and reviews in the New York Times Book Review, the Washington Post, the Yale Review, and many other publications.
+GREG JOHNSON has a PhD in English from Emory University and has published three novels and five collections of short stories, including Pagan Babies, I Am Dangerous, and Night Journey, in addition to five nonfiction works, among them Joyce Carol Oates: A Study of Short Fiction and Invisible Writer: A Biography of Joyce Carol Oates.
+His writing has appeared in the New York Times Book Review, the Washington Post, the Yale Review, and many other publications.
 Johnson has twice been named Georgia Author of the Year.
 He is the editor of Joyce Carol Oates: Letters to a Biographer and lives in Atlanta.

 More info »